DOD Change to Tuition Assistance Program

 The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) currently pays a benefit equal to the Post-9/11 GI Bill for children and spouses of soldiers who have died in the line of duty since September 10, 2001.
 Beneficiaries attending school may receive up to their full tuition and fees for a public school, plus a monthly living stipend and book allowance under this program with 36 months of entitlement.

 - Children are eligible for this benefit from ages 18 – 33.
-A child’s marital status does not effect eligibility.
+A child’s marital status does not affect eligibility.

 - Fry Scholarship recipients who become eligible on or after January 1, 2013, no longer have a delimiting date.

 The Dependents Educational Assistance Program is an education benefit for eligible spouses and children of certain veterans.
-To be eligible, the student should be the spouse or child of a member of the Armed Forces who died while on active duty or as the result of a disability that the VA has determined is service-connected, or is 100 percent permanently and totally disabled for a service-related reason.
+To be eligible, the student should be the spouse or child of a member of the Armed Forces who died while on active duty or due to a disability that the VA has determined is service-connected or is 100 percent permanently and totally disabled for a service-related reason.

 - Dependents, who enroll after August 1, 2018, receive 36 months of benefits.
 Recipients are usually between the ages of 18-26.

-- For a spouse, benefits end 10 years from the date that the DVA declares eligibility or 20 years from the veteran's date of death.
+- For a spouse, benefits end ten years from the date that the DVA declares eligibility or 20 years from the veteran's date of death.

 Chapter 1606 is for individuals in the Selected Reserve or National Guard.
 Members should have a six-year obligation to serve in the Selected Reserve signed after June 30, 1985.
 An officer will need to have agreed to serve six years in addition to the original obligation.
 Eligible members need to complete initial active duty for training (IADT), obtain a high school diploma or equivalency before applying for benefits, and remain in good standing while serving in an active Selected Reserve unit.
 The Department of Defense (DOD) is responsible for determining eligibility and issuing DD Form 2384-1 Notice of Basic Eligibility (NOBE).
 Tuition Assistance, awarded by the respective branch of service, may be available to the National Guard or Active Duty Personnel members.
 Eligibility requirements are available at the member’s unit command.